By 1812Blockhouse

 Another area Wilbur T. Mills-designed building is the Methodist Episcopal Church, now Christ United Methodist Church, in Galion.

-The Mansfield News of the day waxed about the new apartment building, calling it “…the finest of its kind in the city.”
+The Mansfield News of the day waxed on about the new apartment building, calling it “…the finest of its kind in the city.”
 It noted that each flat would have three bedrooms, a living room, a dining room, a kitchen, a bathroom, seven closets, and a pantry.
 “Every room is to be a different finish,” the coverage stated, “including natural oak, “Old Mission” oak, white enamel, mahogany, and pine with antique brass and nickel hardware.”
 The cost of construction was $18,000.

 In its first decades, The Colonial was the location of choice for many older and well-connected Mansfielders.
 Residents included Ada Sturges, whose grandfather, Eben Perry Sturges, was one of the early settlers of Mansfield.
 Sturges lived at The Colonial for over 30 years.
 Another resident was George Robert Cairns, whose paternal grandfather was believed to be the first white child born in Richland County.